Hrishabh963/Hrishabh-http-server/README.md

 # HTTP Server

-A simple http server that server different data on different end points and sets status header accordingly
+A simple http server that serves different data on different end points and sets status header accordingly

 ## Installation